 I thought I was.
 Yes, all those things I mentioned are all factors that contributed to my life.
 It’s much more than what some others have had, and I recognize that.

 However, and my parents will deny much of this, we were raised in scarcity.
 There was never a guarantee of anything.
-We were always told how fortunate we were to have a bed, a room, a home, etc. I recognize now that those statements created guilt, not gratitude.
-We knew that we would be fed, but there was unstable employment throughout my childhood, which made my parents angry.
+We were always told how fortunate we were to have a bed, a room, a home, etc. I recognize now that those statements created guilt, not gratitude, for me.
+We knew that we would be fed, but there was unstable employment throughout my childhood (a side-effect of living in an auto city that lost much of its auto work), which made my parents angry and likely felt hopeless, or at least desperate and embarrassed.
 They would tell us that we have cable – for now.
 We have food, but where’s the next meal coming from?
 It was truly confusing for a child, or at least for me.
-We had food stored in the basement that we put away when it was on sale, and yet I could not go into the fridge and have a sandwich without permission.
+We had food stored in the basement that we put away when it was on sale, and yet we never felt as though we could just help ourselves without permission in case it was a meal for later.
 It always felt like we were two steps away from not having anything, and the small bit that I thought I had as a child – my room, my belongings, my space – was never mine.
 It was always the parents’ space, and there was not respect for space.
 Yes, my parents would argue that I didn’t clean my room enough, or that I forgot lunches in my school bag, or that they found inappropriate notes between friends… and I would come home and my space, my sanctuary, had been thoroughly gone through, things were re-organized, furniture relocated around the room, and the nest was gone.
 It was not mine to be safe in, it was always theirs.

 Post-secondary education was a necessary luxury.